Psalm 6:8–10

 When God accepts the prayer of the brokenhearted, the power of the wicked is broken and the honor of the godly is restored.

-8 Depart from me, all you workers of iniquity, for Yahweh has heard the voice of my weeping.
+8 Depart from me, all you workers of iniquity, for the LORD has heard my weeping.

-9 Yahweh has heard my supplication.
-Yahweh accepts my prayer.
+9 The LORD has heard my cry for mercy; the LORD accepts my prayer.

 When God accepts the prayer of the brokenhearted, the power of the wicked is broken and the honor of the godly is restored.